antronerds/r2-tutorials/docs/Correlating_Genes.md

-Exact (gene-) numbers listed in the tutorial Figures such as in this example â€œ2208 combinationsâ€¦â€" can vary.
-This could be caused by database updates upon a new genebuild release or an affymetrix annotation update.
+Exact (gene-) numbers listed in the tutorial Figures such as in this example (2208 combinations) can vary.
+This is caused by database updates upon a new genebuild release or an affymetrix annotation update.